elocremarc/Plantbox/README.md

 ```
 $ python3 PlantLapse.py
 ```
-This will run so long as as terminal is open.
-It will stop once terminal is closed.
-You can make the program run in its own serpate independent shell with this command:
+This will run so long as as terminal/ssh is open.
+It will stop once terminal/ssh is closed.
+You can make the program run in its own serpate independent shell with the noup command :

 ```
 $ nohup python3 PlantLapse.py &